 A deed is a formal written document that certifies that a property has been transferred to a new owner.
 When the buyer is the only one buying, the buyer’s name will be on the deed as the sole owner.
 Purchasing property with more than one person means that they must split ownership.

-Typically, a title consists of property details, which tells you who owns it, and the document of transfer; a deed.
+Typically, a title consists of property details, which tell you who owns it, and the document of transfer, a deed.
 Regardless of who has ownership and possession of the property, as long as the loan is being paid off, the lender will retain title to it.
-If the property is a single-person loan, then the deed will list both people.
 There are a variety of ways for an individual or multiple owners to have a stake in a property.

 4) Draft A Contract